Quantum kinetic theory of nonlinear thermal current: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:SecII} we discuss the quantum kinetic framework for the nonlinear thermal current.
-We calculate non-equilibrium density matrix and use it to obtain the intrinsic and extrinsic contributions of the thermal current.
-In Sec.~\ref{sec:SecIII}, we study the longitudinal and transverse nonlinear thermal current in a tilted massive Dirac system.
+In Sec.~\ref{sec:SecII} we discuss the quantum kinetic framework for the NL thermal current.
+We calculate the non-equilibrium density matrix and use it to obtain the intrinsic and extrinsic contributions of the thermal current.
+In Sec.~\ref{sec:SecIII}, we study the longitudinal and transverse NL thermal current in a tilted massive Dirac system.
 We summarize our findings in Sec.~\ref{sec:SecIV}.